 Pleasants County Schools Policy 7030 provides a provision that allows students to attend the WVDE Virtual School to take courses for the student's specific grade level for Grades K-12.

-Applications must be submitted prior to Friday, August 14, 2020.
+Applications had to be submitted prior to Friday, August 14, 2020.

-(All requirements must be met prior to applying.)
+(All requirements must be met prior to applying; all requirements must be maintained.)

 Text of Pleasants County Schools Policy 7030: